json-schema-faker/json-schema-faker/README.md

 It will be fetched from the [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) without installing any node.js package.

 You can see [an example JS fiddle based on `jsf` loaded from cdnjs](https://jsfiddle.net/ftzhnmzq/4/).

-## Using in CLI

-To generate JSON examples by schema directly from the command line, just use [json-schema-faker-cli](https://github.com/oprogramador/json-schema-faker-cli).

-Installing: `sudo npm install -g json-schema-faker-cli`

-Running `generate-json schema.json output.json`

 ## Overview